Andy-set-studio/personal-site-hylia/src/posts/honesty-is-the-best-policy.md

-**Update - 6 February, 2020**: Gatsby have now clarified their position by deleting _“a single image is often bigger than a JavaScript bundle”_, only with no clarification on why.
+**Update - 6 February, 2020**: Gatsby have now clarified their position by deleting _“a single image is often bigger than a JavaScript bundle”_, only with no explanation on why.
 As is increasingly the case, `trust--`.

 ---